jdeschamps/EMU-guide/README.md

 - A plugin controlling a single iBeamSmart laser (Toptica).
 - A simple UI controlling four lasers and a filterwheel.

+Note that the latter two plugins are distributed with EMU in Micro-Manager 2-gamma.

 ### htSMLM  <a name="htsmlm"></a>

 [htSMLM]( https://github.com/jdeschamps/htSMLM ) is a complex EMU plugin used by the Ries lab (EMBL) to control their automated localization microscopes.